 Approval Authority

+Authorization required.
+No course-offering unit may impose or collect any special course fee, special program fee, private instruction fee, breakage fee, key deposit, or other special assessment except as approved and processed pursuant to this Policy.

 Special Fee Review Committee.

-The University Special Fee Review Committee is hereby established.
-Its membership shall consist of: (i) the current members of the University Curriculum Policy Review Board (as established by Policy 6-500); (ii) one representative each from the office of the Associate Vice President for Budget & Planning and the Vice President for Student Affairs; and (iii) four students appointed by the President of the University from a list of six students nominated by the Associated Students of the University of Utah.
+The University Special Fee Review Committee (“Special Fee Committee”) is hereby established.
+Its membership shall consist of: (i) the current members of the University Curriculum Policy Review Board (as established by Policy 6-500); (ii) one representative each from the office of the Associate Vice President for Budget & Planning and the Vice President for Student Affairs; and (iii) four students appointed by designated Colleges on a rotating basis.
+See guidelines for a description of the rotation schedule.
 The chairperson of the Curriculum Policy Review Board will serve as chairperson of the Committee.

-The Committee will convene annually or as directed by the chairperson, and it will report annually to the Academic Senate.
+The Committee will convene each semester or as directed by the chairperson, and it will report annually to the Senior Vice President for Academic Affairs and the Senior Vice President of Health Sciences.

 The Committee will serve as the University body to review and to approve or disapprove all requests for special course fees submitted by course-offering units.

-The Committee is authorized to approve and to adjust the amount of previously approved key deposits, breakage fees, special course fees, and private instruction fees as budgetary circumstance may require, after careful consideration of each request and the views of the affected departments, colleges, and students.
+The Committee is authorized to approve and to adjust the amount of previously approved key deposits, breakage fees, special course fees, and private instruction fees based on the itemized budget and its justification.

 With regard to special program fees, the Committee will review new requests and renewals of special program fees and make recommendations regarding them to the University Budget Advisory Committee.